Division of Humanities

 Dr. Cohen has published articles on a wide variety of topics, including "Nietzsche's Musical Construction of Time," "Philosophy is Education is Politics: A Reading of the Dramatic Interlude in the Protagoras," "Some Jewish Reflections on Locke's Letter Concerning Toleration," "Nietzsche's Fling with Positivism," "What's Bad About Death Is What's Good About Life," "The Roots of Perspectivism," "Fasting, Breakfast, and the Relationship Between Body and Soul," "No Sour Grapes for Nietzsche," and "Born to Affirm the Eternal Recurrence: Nietzsche, Buber, and Springsteen."
 His book, Science, Culture, and Free Spirits: A Study of Nietzsche's Human, All-Too-Human, was published in 2010 by Humanity Books.
 He is currently working on a philosophical travel memoir tentatively entitled In Nietzsche's Footsteps.
 His hobbies include biking, sailing, cross-country skiing, Torah reading, and rooting for Philadelphia sports teams.

 Christine Darrohn has always been a devoted reader--as a little girl she refused to take her naps unless she could take a book to bed.
 Today Christine is devoted to guiding her students to become strong readers of literature who can explore the meanings of the very smallest of textual details.
-In her scholarship, Christine also examines texts closely in relation to a variety of cultural contexts, such as the Great War, early twentieth-century auditory technologies, and attitudes towards empire.
+In her scholarship, Christine also examines texts closely in relation to a variety of cultural contexts, such as the Great War and attitudes towards empire.
 More fundamentally, she is interested in writers' representations of the possibilities and difficulties of forming human connections across social barriers.
 Holding an MFA in creative writing in addition to a PhD in literature, Christine is a published fiction writer and is currently working on a novel.
-Christine also coordinates the First-Year Seminar and Writing Seminar program, which facilitates students' academic transition to college.
+Moreover, as UMF's Campus Writing Coordinator, Christine assists faculty across campus in supporting students' development as writers.

 Dr. Donaldson teaches courses in French, English, and International & Global Studies.
 Before joining UMF in 2015, she taught at Beloit College, University of Wisconsin-Madison, Virginia Tech, and Nazarbayev University in Kazakhstan.
 Prior to completing the PhD, she was a volunteer TOEFL teacher with the Peace Corps in Benin, West Africa.
 She loves working with students of all ages and backgrounds and has taught everything from first-year seminars and world literature, to French and English language, to women's health and HIV/AIDS awareness.
 Her teaching and research interests include Francophone studies, postcolonial studies, migration studies, gender studies, transnational feminisms, social justice, service learning and study abroad.
 She and her family value the sense of community they've found in Farmington, and they enjoy exploring the many outdoor offerings in the region.